Kylie Sayce NP

 One of the most important discoveries in recurrent BV research has been the role of bacterial biofilms.

 A biofilm is a structured community of bacteria that attaches to the vaginal lining and surrounds itself with a protective layer.
+You can think of it as a microscopic shield that may make bacteria less accessible to treatment.

 3. Sexual Activity Can Influence the Vaginal Environment

-BV is not traditionally classified as a sexually transmitted infection (STI).
+BV is not traditionally classified as a sexually transmitted infection, but sexual activity can influence the vaginal microbiome.

 Factors associated with an increased risk of BV recurrence include: